 We have a growing network for survivors and allies interested in promoting survivors voices and trauma-competency in churches and faith networks.
 See our Research page for details of our survivor-led research project with the Church of England National Safeguarding Team.
 We continue to work with them to bring the voice of survivors to their work improving the church’s safeguarding practice and response to survivors.
 Jane (Chevous) who is a church abuse survivor and member of their National Safeguarding Panel is leading this work and is keen to hear from other survivors of spiritual and church/faith-based abuse.
+See our Peer Support page for details of our peer support groups for survivors of faith-based abuse and survivors whose faith/spirituality is an important part of their journey.
 Please contact us if you would like to join our special mailing list or be involved in this work.

 Trauma-informed Theology and Survivor Spirituality

 In 2021 we began a series of resources and conversations to develop a trauma-informed theology and a survivor-centred spirituality.

 Our first publication was a Christian perspective on Redemptive Justice by David and Sue Atkinson: A Gospel framework for The Church of England’s on-going conversation with survivors of church-related abuse.
 (Click on the image to download).